Can You Join The Air Force With A GED?

 Another alternative for GED students is attaining a GED College-Ready + Credit score by scoring in the 175-200 range on each GED subtest.

-So, GED graduates that complete 15 college credits before they apply to join the ranks have significantly better chances of making it into the Army, also into the Air Force.
+So, GED graduates who complete 15 college credits before they apply to join the ranks have significantly better chances of making it into the Army and into the Air Force.

-So again, GED graduates who additionally earn at least 15 college credit hours fall into the tier 1 category.
+Again, GED graduates who earn at least 15 college credit hours fall into the tier 1 category.

 If there’s an open position, tier 1 applicants will be selected first, whereas candidates in the tier 2 category can apply for an open position that is left.
 So yes, a GED will get you into college and might get you into the Air Force, but making an extra effort is definitely required.